 We jostled our way up the wide marbled staircase toward the stunning Winged Victory of Samothrace.
 Fortunately it was well placed on the landing midway up the stairs, so there were plenty of good viewing points.
 What I loved most though, was Michelangelo’s two “Captif” slave statues.
 No other sculpture measured up for me on this trip, not the ancient Greek statues, not Rodin’s Thinker or Gates of Hell at the nearby Rodin museum, and not the faces on the buildings and bridges.
 I don’t have the education or sophistication to describe why I was so taken by these sculptures, but was just struck by his incredible artistry, the detail captured in each muscle and sinew, the care in capturing life in stone, even the texture.
 It made for a heart-stopping experience for me.

 After the Louvre, I was rewarded and almost equally impressed, with the artistry and flavors of my burrata salad at the nearby Cafe le Nemours (2 Place Colette).
-I ordered the salad not actually knowing what that a burrata might be, and then spent the remainder of our visit looking for something equally gorgeous and delicious.
+I ordered the salad not actually knowing what a burrata might be, and then spent the remainder of our visit looking for something equally gorgeous and delicious.
 We found the cafe using a Rick Steves guidebook, which we bought thinking it was the key to all our touring needs, but which in fact we rarely followed after looking through it at home, preferring to wander, using serendipity and local suggestions to find interesting restaurants, streets and neighborhoods.
 Or perhaps we were just too tired to get organized in advance and follow anyone’s plan.

 Our harried waiter delivered the salad and I sat for a moment admiring the pure artistry: the yellows, reds, and greens of the heirloom tomatoes laid out in a spiral, the glistening white bulb of fresh cheese in the center, the drizzle of green pesto shiny with olive oil, all topped off with a sprig of plump basil leaves.
 The perennial basket of fresh baguette slices aided the scooping and eating and then sopping up the remains on the plate.
 I heard my mother’s voice advising that perhaps the bread soaking was a sign of bad manners, but hoped it was a compliment to the chef instead.